 Added Support for Aftercare

-There are multiple methods to help keep clients further connected to their sobriety journey and their support systems, such as videoconferencing, telephone check-ins, and online assessments.
-Each of these options provides clients with additional support as they navigate through the unfamiliar terrain of recovery.
+There are multiple methods to utilize in an aftercare plan to help keep clients further connected to their sobriety journey and their support systems.
+This can include videoconferencing, telephone check-ins, and online assessments.
+Each of these options provides clients with additional support post-treatment as they navigate through the unfamiliar terrain of recovery.

 Videoconferencing and Telephone Check-Ins